Partial Hospitalization Programs (PHP) for Addiction

 - Transition management and discharge planning.

 Addiction specialists throughout various levels of care use a wide range of behavioral therapies, many of which can also be found in PHP programs.
-These typically include cognitive-behavioral therapy (CBT), which addresses factors contributing to substance misuse and builds relapse-prevention skills by helping patients to learn, identify, and change behaviors.
+These typically include cognitive-behavioral therapy (CBT), which addresses factors contributing to drug and alcohol misuse and builds relapse-prevention skills by helping patients to learn, identify, and change behaviors..
 Other therapies, such as motivational interviewing (MI) and contingency management (CM), are particularly helpful at the beginning of treatment as they encourage patients to engage in recovery and build a plan for a change.7

 Effective treatment is customized to the individual needs of each patient.
 As such, it’s important to work with a healthcare provider or addiction professional to determine whether a PHP is right for you.